 This report is a great way to give admins a powerful tool that provides valuable insights into data trends over time.
 While the report is fairly straightforward, this article is designed to provide additional context and clarification around each of the items listed.

-Total Password Change Checks: How many monitored users attempted a password change since the beginning of the month.
+Total Password Change Checks: How many monitored users attempted a password change based on the time specified.

 Total Password Changes Blocked: Of those users that attempted a password change, how many of their passwords were rejected.